I’d like to take a moment and congratulate the OpenID Foundation members who made the successful OpenID Certification launch

 Another dimension of the expansion is to begin relying party certifications.
 If you have a relying party implementation, we highly encourage you to join us in testing the tests, just like the pilot participants did for the OpenID Provider certification test suite.
 Please contact me if you’re interested.

-See the FAQ for additional information on OpenID Certification.
+for additional information on OpenID Certification.
 Again, congratulations on what we’ve already accomplished.
 I look forward to the increasing adoption and quality of OpenID Connect implementations that the certification program is already helping to achieve.